trendoraai/samvada/README.md

 [[src/main.rs]]
 ```

+### Customizing the Frontmatter

+You can override the default configurations from `config.yml` by specifying them in the frontmatter of your chat file.
+This allows you to customize settings like `system`, `model`, and `api_endpoint` on a per-chat basis.

 ### File References

-To reference external files in your chat:
+Include external content in your chat by referencing files:

 ```markdown
 user: Please review this code:
 [[src/main.rs]]
 ```

-Note: The filename should be on a separate line, enclosed in double square brackets.
+*Note:* The file path should be on a separate line, enclosed in double square brackets.

 ## Logging

-Samvada automatically generates log files alongside your chat files, capturing all interactions and system events for easy tracking and debugging.
+Samvada automatically generates log files alongside your chat files.
+These logs capture all interactions and system events, providing an audit trail for tracking and debugging.

 ## Contributing